memeLab/Jandig/docs/publicando-obras-ingles.rst

 Markers are the very basis of your future Artwork.
 They are essentially an image, made by you, or not, that is processed so that it can be succesfully read by Jandig and present your Artwork.

-They caracteristically have a black border that is inserted around the drawing, and this border serves as the "Marker", or signal, that Jandig recognizes and fires up its system.
+They caracteristically have a black border that is inserted around the drawing, and this border serves for Jandig to recognize the Markers.

 To create a Marker, all you need to have with you is your image.
-It can be anything, from a painting to a random picture you saved from google images (but be aware that most of the times these images will be scanned by your smartphone's camera, so it is advised that your image is not too big or have too many small details that will not be able to be enjoyed through the camera).
+It can be anything, from a painting to a random picture you saved from Google Images.
 Jandig will do all the work of processing and generating your Marker.

 To do that, head to this `page`_, and submit your image for Marker generation.
 Take a look at the imagem down below to see what it looks like, and where to upload your image.